 JAM has been at the forefront of the war against hunger since 1984, when founder, Peter Pretorius, was left stranded in Pambarra, Mozambique.
-There he witnessed the horrific consequences of starvation with children dying everyday around him.
-Together with his wife Ann, they resolved to commit their futures to contributing towards the eradication of hunger in Africa.
+There he witnessed the horrific consequences of starvation with children dying every day around him.
+Along with his wife Ann, they committed their future to joining the fight against hunger in Africa.

 The beginning of the journey